Meat on the bone: BSE

 Bovine spongiform encephalopathy (BSE), also known as "mad cow disease", is a fatal brain disease affecting cattle.
 It is believed by most scientists that the disease may be transmitted to human beings who eat the brain or spinal cord of infected carcasses.
-In humans, it is known as new variant Creutzfeldt–Jakob disease (vCJD or nvCJD), and is also fatal.
+In humans, it is known as Variant Creutzfeldt–Jakob disease (vCJD or nvCJD), and is also fatal.

 The largest outbreak of BSE was in the United Kingdom, with several other countries affected to a lesser extent.
 The outbreak started in 1984, and continued into the 1990s, leading to increasing concern among governments and beef consumers as the risk to humans became known, but could not be quantified.
 Many countries banned or restricted the import of beef products from countries affected by BSE.

 Animal brain and spinal cord had already been removed from the human and animal food chain when, in 1997, prion infection was also detected in the dorsal root ganglia within the spinal column of infected animals.
 As a result, beef on the bone was banned from sale in the UK as a precaution.
 This led to criticism that the government was overreacting.
 The European Union also considered banning beef and lamb on the bone.
 The UK ban lasted from December 1997 to December 1999, when it was lifted and the risk from beef on the bone declared negligible.